 It all started after SP Technical Research Institute of Sweden (now RISE) decided to present the test results from the Runehamar tunnel on a symposium in Borås in November 2003.

-The name of that symposium was the International Symposium on Catastrophic Tunnel Fires.
-The international interest for this event forced us to change venues to accommodate the unexpected number of delegates and the symposium itself was very successful with well over 200 delegates.
-Due to SP’s longstanding collaboration with the National Infrastructure Institute’s Centre for Infrastructure Expertise, NI2-CIE, in USA, the venue for the new symposium was chosen in the US in November 2004 in close collaboration with NI2.
+The results presented at the first symposium were so interesting and the need for continued dialogue so pressing that we were urged to arrange a new symposium, at a new location where we knew that there would be a great interest in the results.
+Due to SP’s longstanding collaboration with the National Infrastructure Institute’s Centre for Infrastructure Expertise, NI2-CIE, in USA, the venue for the new symposium was Greenbelt in November 2004 in close collaboration with NI2.
 This became the 1st International Symposium on Tunnel Safety and Security (ISTSS), thereby broadening the scope from fire issues to safety and security.

 Safety and Security have been high on the scientific agenda for decades, no more so than after the tragic attacks of nine-eleven in New York.
-The success of the International Symposium on Tunnel Safety and Security (ISTSS) is a tribute to the pressing need for continued international research and dialogue on these issues, perhaps in particular connected to complex infrastructure such as tunnels and tunnel networks.
-At SP, we are very proud to have been able to establish a regular ISTSS tunnel symposium that normally attracts over 200 delegates from all parts of the world.
+The success of the ISTSS is a tribute to the pressing need for continued international research and dialogue on these issues, perhaps in particular connected to complex infrastructure such as tunnels and tunnel networks.
+At RISE, we are very proud to have been able to establish a regular tunnel symposium that normally attracts over 200 delegates from all parts of the world.